 Parameter Identifier Туре Default

 Etesian Parameters

-atasian agnest Datio TypePercentage 100
+etesian.aspectRatio TypePercentage 100

-etesian.aspectRatio Define the height on width H/W aspect ratio, can be comprised between 10 and 1000
+etesian.aspectnatio Define the height on width H/W aspect ratio, can be comprised between 10 and 1000

 etesian.spaceMargin TypePercentage 5

-ecesian.spacemargin The extra white sarea of the stand space added to the total ard cells
+etesian.spacemargin The extra white space added to the total area of the standard cells

 etesian.uniformDensity TypeBool False

-s will be spread envenly r allowed to form denser
+ecesian.uniioimbensity Whether the cells will be spread envenly across the area or allowed to form denser clusters

 etesian.effort TypeInt 2

-cccsian.crioic Sets the balance between the speed of the placer and the solution quality
+etesian.errort Sets the balance between the speed of the placer and the solution quality

 etesian.routingDriven TypeBool False

-cccsian.roucingbriven tions and white ol will try routing itera- space allocation to im- to be implemented
+ecesian.ioucingbiiven Whether the tool will try routing iterations and whitespace allocation to improve routability; to be implemented

 etesian.graphics TypeInt 2

-occoran, graphico How often the of More refreshing s lisplay will be refreshed slows the placer.
+etesian.graphics How often the display will be refreshed More refreshing slows the placer.

-• 1 shows l bounds ooth upper and lower
+• 1 shows both upper and lower bounds

-• 2 only show vs lower bound results
+• 2 only shows lower bound results

-• 3 only show vs the final results
+• 3 only shows th e final results

-Knik -- Global Router
+Katana -- Global Router

-The quality of KNIK global routing solutions are equivalent to those of FGR 1.0.
-For an in-depth description of KNIK algorithms, you may download the thesis of D. DUPUIS avalaible from here~: Knik Thesis.
+The quality of Katana global routing solutions are equivalent to those of FGR 1.0.
+For an indepth description of Katana algorithms, you may download the thesis of D. Dupuis avalaible from here~: Knik Thesis (Knik has been rewritten as part of Katana, the algorithms remains essentially the same).